richardlam4391/IBM-Data-Analyst-Professional-Certificate/Databases and SQL for Data Science with Python/README.md

-# Databases and SQL for Databases and SQL for Data Science with Python
+# Databases and SQL for Data Science with Python

 ## Title: Chicago Socioeconomic Data